 What Are Offshore Wind Turbines?

-How Offshore Wind Turbines Work
+How Offshore Wind Farms Work

 Why Offshore Wind Is Growing So Fast